-Target/Goal Action/Strategy Who When Reporting 2.8.1 To develop a 'Reading & Writing Across the Curriculum' Plan Identify a team, the text-types to focus on, and a plan for continued develop of reading and writing professional development across all subjects F1-F6 Principal 2016 Done 2.8.2 To teach the text-types in all subjects across all levels 1.
-The writing team work with each Panel to continually develop the training needs for each Panel in the teaching of academic writing.
-Academic Writing Team 2016 ongoing 2.8.3 To appraise the teaching of writing frames and text-types by all teachers in all subjects.
-Teaching of text-types as scaffolds for writing to be appraised by Panel Heads, VP, and Principal as a school wide goal each year Principal 2016 Partially done
+Target/Goal Action/Strategy Who When Reporting 2.8.1 To develop a 'Reading & Writing Across the Curriculum' Plan Identify a team, the text-types to focus on, and a plan for continued develop of reading and writing professional development across all subjects F1-F6 Principal 2017 Not yet 2.8.2 To teach the text-types in all subjects across all levels The writing team work with each Panel to continually develop the training needs for each Panel in the teaching of academic writing.
+Academic Writing Team 2017 Partially done 2.8.3 To appraise the teaching of writing frames and text-types by all teachers in all subjects.
+Teaching of text-types as scaffolds for writing to be appraised by Panel Heads, VP, and Principal as a school wide goal each year Principal 2017 Partially done